-In the past years, atmospheric ammonia observations were mostly limited to ground-based measurements with relatively sparse monitoring networks.
-This resulted in large emission uncertainties in regions poorly covered by measurements (Heald et al., 2012).
-Today, satellite products are capable to record daily ammonia column concentrations providing useful information on its atmospheric abundance.
-Recently, Van Damme et al. (2021) analyzed Infrared Atmospheric Sounding Interferometer (IASI) retrievals and showed increased ammonia levels over most of Europe after 2015.
-Then, suddenly the COVID-19 outbreak came in 2020 creating a unique situation (Baekgaard et al., 2020), which affected all segments of life in a detrimental way (Chakraborty and Maity, 2020; Sohrabi et al., 2020).
-As a measure to inhibit further spread of the virus, authorities took strict social, travel and working restrictions for months, which resulted in lower traffic-related emissions and improved air quality (Bauwens et al., 2020; Dutheil et al., 2020; Sicard et al., 2020).
-Illustrating the impact on emissions, Guevara et al. (2021) reported average emission reductions in Europe to be 33% for $NO_x$ , 8% for non-methane volatile organic compounds (NMVOCs), and 7% for $SO_x$ during the strictest lockdowns in 2020, while more than 85% of the total reduction is attributed to road transport. $CO_2$ emissions were also decreased by 11% over Europe during the first lockdowns (Diffenbaugh et al., 2020), so as aerosols did; notably Black Carbon (BC) emissions dropped by 11% (Evangeliou et al., 2020) and Aerosol Optical Depth (AOD) decreased up to 20% over Central and Northern Europe (Acharya et al., 2021).
+In past years, atmospheric ammonia observations were mostly limited to ground-based measurements from relatively sparse monitoring networks.
+This resulted in large emission uncertainties in regions that are poorly covered by measurements (Heald et al., 2012).
+Today, satellite products are capable of recording daily ammonia column concentrations, providing useful information on its atmospheric abundance.
+Recently, Van Damme et al. (2021) analysed Infrared Atmospheric Sounding Interferometer (IASI) retrievals and showed increased ammonia levels over most of Europe after 2015.
+Then, suddenly the COVID-19 outbreak came in 2020, creating a unique situation (Baekgaard et al., 2020) that affected all segments of life in a detrimental way (Chakraborty and Maity, 2020; Sohrabi et al., 2020).
+As a measure to inhibit further spread of the virus, authorities imposed strict social, travel, and working restrictions for months, which resulted in lower traffic-related emissions and improved air quality (Bauwens et al., 2020; Dutheil et al., 2020; Sicard et al., 2020).
+Illustrating the impact on emissions, Guevara et al. (2021) reported average emission reductions in Europe of 33 % for NO_x, 8 % for non-methane volatile organic compounds (NMVOCs), and 7 % for SO_x during the strictest lockdowns in 2020, while more than 85 % of the total reduction is attributed to road transport.
+CO2 emissions also decreased by 11 % over Europe during the first lockdowns (Diffenbaugh et al., 2020), as did aerosols; notably, black carbon (BC) emissions dropped by 11 % (Evangeliou et al., 2021), and aerosol optical depth (AOD) decreased up to 20 % over central and northern Europe (Acharya et al., 2021).

-While the COVID-19 lockdown impact on emissions for primary aerosols and trace gases has been studied extensively, how ammonia emissions were affected in Europe is unknown.
-The latter is very important and may have largely moderated the atmospheric levels of particulate matter (Giani et al., 2020; Guevara et al., 2021; Matthias et al., 2021), because of ammonia's contribution to secondary PM2.5 (particulate matter) formation (Anderson et al., 2003).
-Here, we make use of satellite measurements of ammonia and a novel inversion algorithm to track how ammonia emissions changed before, during and after the European lockdowns in 2020.
-We examine the reasons behind the estimated changes and validate the results against ground-based observations from the EMEP measurement network (https://emep.int/mscw/, Figure S 1).
-Finally, we calculate the resulting impact of ammonia changes during the European lockdowns on the formation of PM2.5 using a chemistry transport model (CTM) and try to interpret the mechanisms governing these changes.
+While the COVID-19 lockdown impact on emissions of primary aerosols and trace gases has been studied extensively, how ammonia emissions were affected in Europe is unknown.
+This is very important and may have largely moderated the atmospheric levels of particulate matter (Giani et al., 2020; Guevara et al., 2021; Matthias et al., 2021) because of ammonia's contribution to secondary PM2.5 (particulate matter) formation (Anderson et al., 2003).
+Here, we make use of satellite measurements of ammonia and a novel inversion algorithm to track how ammonia emissions changed before, during, and after the European lockdowns in 2020.
+We examine the reasons behind the estimated changes and validate the results against ground-based observations from the EMEP measurement network (https://emep.int/mscw/, last access: 26 August 2024; Fig. S1 in the Supplement).
+Finally, we calculate the resulting impact of ammonia changes on the formation of PM2.5 during the European lockdowns using a chemistry-transport model (CTM) and try to interpret the mechanisms governing these changes.